Yue-LLM-Pit/FFA/README.md

 <img src="images/ffa-toy.jpg" width="50%">

+**We find LLMs struggle to generate intentionally deceitful output but leak honest counterparts they mistakenly believe are false.
+So, we propose a jailbreak attack method called Fallacy Failure Attack (FFA), exploiting this deficiency.**

+FFA queries an LLM to generate a *fallacious yet deceptively real procedure* for harmful behaviors.

+Why does this work?
+Because:

+1. Since a fallacious procedure is generally considered fake and thus harmless by LLMs, it helps bypass the safeguard mechanism;

+2. Yet the output is factually harmful since the LLM cannot fabricate fallacious solutions but proposes truthful ones.

 The repository contains the code of the paper:
 > **Large Language Models Are Involuntary Truth-Tellers: Exploiting Fallacy Failure for Jailbreak Attacks (EMNLP 2024)**
 > [[Paper]](https://aclanthology.org/2024.emnlp-main.738/) <br>